 Relocation is an exciting move to a new country or places whether it is due to a new job in the family that requires you to move or seeking out a new life in a totally different locality.
 I have moved twice in the past 6 years, both to China and Malaysia (where I’m residing now).

 Both times create different experiences for me but let me tell you that relocation is not easy.

 If you are moving away due to a job and the company is willing to help you to move, half of your battles are gone.
 But I’m not here talking about the moving part.
 Its the aftermath of getting all your stuff from home to creating a new home, settling down, finding new friends and then now what….

-Each time I settled down, have my house in order (cupboard full of canned food and cleaning devices), all my clothes are in the wardrobe (not in boxes or luggage) and I sort of done being a tourist (seen all the touristy places I wanted to explore), now comes the big question of “now what happens”.
+Each time I settled down, have my house in order (cupboard full of canned food and cleaning devices), hire a cleaning company, all my clothes are in the wardrobe (not in boxes or luggage) and I sort of done being a tourist (seen all the touristy places I wanted to explore), now comes the big question of “now what happens”.